 Opioid Use Disorder Treatment

-We offer in-person and online opioid treatment in Oregon, Washington, and Utah.
+We offer in-person and online opioid use disorder treatment in Oregon, Washington, and Utah.

 Medically Reviewed By Madeline Jacobs, PMHNP

 As more and more Americans battle dependency on painkillers and other pharmaceuticals, it becomes important to have a psychiatrist that can provide support for treating these disorders.
-Skycloud Mental Health provides treatment for Opioid Use Disorder (OUD), including offering buprenorphine and naloxone to qualified patients both in person and remotely via telehealth.
+Skycloud Mental Health provides opioid addiction treatment both in person and remotely via telehealth.

 If you or someone you love is struggling with this type of addiction, and you’re located in Oregon, Washington, or Utah, please reach out to Skycloud Mental Health today at 503-694-3381 .
 In-person treatments are available in Clackamas OR, Layton UT, and Issaquah, WA, while remote online treatment is available throughout those three states.